woodysoil/XenblocksMiner/doc/HIVEOS.md

-# How to prepare HIVEOS to mine xenblocks
+# How to prepare HIVEOS to mine xenblocks (nvidia GPU only!)

+For those who are using AMD GPUs you can use old miner (given the low efficienty using opencl, you can set dual mining on these cards) link is here -> https://github.com/levykrak/xengpuminer

 <br><hr>